Private Early Scan

 The early pregnancy scan in the first trimester is used to confirm a pregnancy and the unborn baby’s heartbeat.
 You may be offered this scan if you had vaginal bleeding, or you are concerned due to previous pregnancy complications and risk of miscarriage.
 The early pregnancy scan is also known as baby viability scan is the first obstetric ultrasound and can provide the very much needed reassurance that the pregnancy is progressing normally, that it is intrauterine and not an ectopic.

-This private pregnancy scan can detect the embryonic heartbeat as early as 6 weeks gestation.
+This private pregnancy scan can detect the embryonic heartbeat as early as 6 weeks pregnant.
 Scans should not be performed prior to 6 weeks gestation as they are likely to be inconclusive.

 Reasons for having this prenatal ultrasound include: